-3.18.
-The Council has a Market Factor Supplement Policy applicable to all employees which describes when and how the Council may pay beyond the evaluated level of the job.
+3.17.
+The Council has a recruitment and retention payments policy applicable to all employees which describes when and how the Council may pay beyond the evaluated level of the job.
 Any market payment will need to be supported by clear market evidence before it can be brought into payment.